oracle-livelabs/security/linux-pam-sssd-identity-domains/deploy/deploy.md

-# Deploy the stack to install and Linux Server and Identity Domain
+# Deploy ORM stack to create a Linux Server and Identity Domain

 ## Introduction

 Using this stack we will be able to deploy  **Linux Server and Identity Domain** using Terraform.
 The Identity Domain created will be of the type **Oracle Apps Premium**.
 On the Linux server we will then configure **Linux Pluggable Authentication Module (PAM) module** using another stack in upcoming lab.

-*Estimated Lab Time:* 15 minutes
+*Estimated Time:* 15 minutes

 ### Objectives